About

 Hello!
 My name is Ajay Krishna Vajjala.

-I am a third year Ph.D. candidate at George Mason University (GMU) studying Computer Science.
-I recieved my Bachelor's and Master's degrees in Computer Science from the College of Engineering and Computing at George Mason University.
-I started the Ph.D. program in the Fall of 2021, and i'm currently working under Dr. David S. Rosenblum.
-I am broadly interested in machine learning, data mining, and information retrieval, with an emphasis on transfer learning for recommender systems, such as cross-domain recommendation, to provide relevant and personalized recommendations for users.
+I am a fourth-year Ph.D. candidate at George Mason University (GMU) studying Computer Science, expected graduation of May 2025.
+I received my Bachelor's and Master's degrees in Computer Science from the College of Engineering and Computing at George Mason University.
+I started the Ph.D. program in the Fall of 2021, and I'm currently working under Dr. David S. Rosenblum.
+My research interests lie in machine learning, with a focus on recommender systems and applied ML in software engineering.
+I am passionate about driving progress in machine learning, information retrieval, and software engineering research, particularly through real-world applications of LLMs to solve complex challenges, improve developer workflows, and enhance user experiences.

 Basic Information